jltk/local-startpage/README.md

 ```

 ## Modify styles
-Using default fonts.
+Using default sans-serif font.
 Organized colors using CSS variables in `startpage.html`.

 ## License
 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 All image files in this repository are created by me and are also licensed with GNU/GPL v3.0.